WDI-SEA/booktown/answers.md

 3. Find all subjects with the location "Main St" sort them by subject

   > select * from subjects where location = 'Main St';
+  above is wrong
+  > select * from subjects where localtion = 'Main St order by subject asc;

 ###Joins

 * Find all books about Computers list ONLY book title

-  > select title from books inner join subjects on books.subject_id = subjects.id where subject ilike 'computers';
+  > select books.title from books inner join subjects on books.subject_id = subjects.id where subjects.subject ilike '%computers%';

 * Find all books and display ONLY
   * Book title